tbranyen/diffhtml/packages/diffhtml-render-to-string/README.md

 Stable Version: 1.0.0-beta.13

-Use with diffHTML to render your Virtual Trees to strings.
-This is useful for server-side rendering and testing.
-This works very similar to `outerHTML` and will even accept all the same markup inputs as that API.
+Allows you to render diffHTML markup to string.
+This is useful for server-side rendering, compiling to static HTML, and testing.

 All middleware should work if it can run under Node.js.
-For instnace you can use React-like Components by importing from diffhtml-components.
+For instance you can use Components by importing from diffhtml-components or get logging by importing diffhtml-middleware-logger.

 ##### Installation